koush/docs.scrypted.app/camera-preparation.md

 * Audio codecs, in order of preference:
   * Opus (used for live streaming to HomeKit or web)
   * PCM-ulaw/G711u/G711mulaw (raw format suitable for web)
+  * AAC (required by Amcrest for two way audio).
+Frequency `8000` recommended for HomeKit Secure Video intercom.

 ## Motion Sensor Setup